PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

     The alert thresholds above are shared with other alerts.
 One must exercise caution before one will change them.

+These alerts are using the email subscription defined at the `Exchange Client Bots Not Seen subscription listed here
+<../../../admin/ssl_cert_tracker/subscription/>`_.

 Alerts for remote monitoring sites
 ----------------------------------